NIH-CARD/biomedsql/README.md

 ## License and Contributing

-This respository is under the Apache License (Version 2.0).
+This respository is under the Polyform Noncommercial License 1.0.0.
 To contribute, simply clone the repository and open a pull request!

 ## Relevant Citation
 ```